sefonixy/invigilator-assessment-hub/README.md

 ## Areas for improvement

 If I had more time, I would add:
+- **API integration** - Currently uses hardcoded JSON data, but the original requirement was to fetch from a mock API endpoint.
+Setting up a proper API service would be the next step.
+- User authentication and authorization
-- More comprehensive error handling
+- More comprehensive error handling for network failures
-- Additional test coverage
+- Additional test coverage for edge cases
-- Performance monitoring
+- Performance monitoring for large datasets
-- Better loading states
+- Better loading states and skeleton screens

 ## Links